• Ebook

 Mix the batter less.

-With vegan baking, I recommend the traditional method of just barely mixing the ingredients together.
-Otherwise you will end up with a weird final texture and none of the anticipated crumbliness.
+To get a traditional muffin crumb in vegan baking, I recommend the traditional method of just barely mixing the ingredients together.
+Otherwise you will end up with a gummy final texture and none of the anticipated crumbliness.

 Note that generally with gluten-free baking, I recommend that the batter is well-mixed.
 This is usually specific to gluten-free baking only.